mhmmdslmnfslnust/Minimal-Sum-Decomposition/README.md

    ```
 4. **Input a natural number and observe the output decomposition.**

-💻 Example
+### 💻 Example
-text
-Copy
-Edit
 Enter a natural number: 7
 Minimal sum with smallest max: 1 + 2 + 4

+---

-📂 Files
+## 📂 Files
-minimal_sum.cpp: Main C++ program source code
+- sumgame.cpp: Main C++ program source code

-README.md: Documentation for the project
+- README.md: Documentation for the project

+---

-🔍 Possible Extensions
+## 🔍 Possible Extensions
-Display result as a right-angled triangle using ASCII art.
+- Display result as a right-angled triangle using ASCII art.

-Add a GUI for visualization.
+- Add a GUI for visualization.

-Include unit tests for edge cases and validation.
+- Include unit tests for edge cases and validation.